gao-hongnan/golden-gate-bridge/README.md

 # Golden Gate Bridge

+This project is heavily inspired by the [Repeng](https://github.com/vgel/repeng/tree/main) repository - which is a python library for generating control vectors (read: representation engineering).

 The configuration, state, constants, and initialization settings for the project are currently housed in the `golden_gate_bridge/config.py` file.
 Presently, any modifications to the configuration require manual updates directly within the